nyublockchain/nyublockchain.github.io/content/past_talks/04-05/index.md

 ---
-title: Dynamic Pricing for Non-fungible Resources: Designing Multidimensional Blockchain Fee Markets
+title: Dynamic Pricing for Non-fungible Resources - Designing Multidimensional Blockchain Fee Markets

 summary: "The research proposes a method for designing fee markets in public blockchains that efficiently price multiple non-fungible resources.
 It utilizes a dynamic pricing mechanism based on a network designer-specified loss function, aligning incentives between the network, users, and miners to enhance overall performance."
 abstract: ""